usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 To add sso to another environment, follow the steps above and add the AUTH_RELYING_PARTY_ID and AUTH_AUDIENCE to the relevant manifest.

 Make sure to update the auth settings to include the new environment.

+See documentation for the ADFS Django package- https://django-auth-adfs.readthedocs.io/en/latest/